RajathLS/netflix_sql_project/README.md

 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+## Author - Rajath

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.